MartinMuzatko/Cube2Mapping/README.md

 ## Architecture

 There are some obvious basics to arcitecture.
-Only if it is possible to build, there should be reasonable support for ceilings like pillar.
+Only if it is possible to build, there should be reasonable support for ceilings like pillars.
 Walls that can hold the things that are above.
 Terrain that can actually hold itself.

     * Architecture